thepercentageguy/ceramic-engine.github.io/content/guides/03-appendices/04-ceramic-yml-reference.md

         # A git repository URL can be provided as well
         - lib3: git:https://github.com/somelibauthor/lib3.git

+        # And also, a lib can point to a local path
+        - lib4: path:some/folder/to/lib4
 ```

 Specified libs can be installed by `ceramic` by running in your project directory: